-lutants/toxic substances); biological data (e.g., fish/shellfish, marine birds, plankton); and physical data (e.g., wind/waves, current, subsurface temperature).
+As is the case for space science data, the most effective technology for managing this massive volume of data is high-density storage.
+Some of the smaller data centers could be converted entirely to a combination of WORM and CD-ROM.
+For example, the National Oceanographic Data Center, operated by NOAA, maintains about 12 gigabytes of processed data in the following categories: chemical data (marine chemistry), pollutants/toxic substances); biological data (e.g., fish/shellfish, marine birds, plankton); and physical data (e.g., wind/waves, current, subsurface temperature).
 NODC also maintains about 12 gigabytes of raw, unprocessed data.
 The entire NODC database of 24 gigabytes would fit on about two to twelve double-sided 12-inch WORM optical disks, depending on the data compression ratio.
 As new data accumulate, the WORM disks could be updated.
 Those portions of the database in high demand could be extracted, mastered, and duplicated at very low cost on CD-ROM, and updated CD-ROMs could be issued periodically.

 Several Federal earth science data centers are experimenting with CD-ROM.
-One is the National Snow and Ice Data Center, operated by the University of Colorado for NOAA's National Geophysical Data Center.
-The Snow and Ice Data Center has issued a prototype CD-ROM with data on Northern Hemisphere "brightness temperature grids," which are collected by a NASA satellite and used to estimate the polar sea ice parameters.
-The CD-ROM disk comes with a software diskette and a user's guide, and is available free while supplies last.
-This is the first in what is planned as a series of CD-ROMs, and reflects a shift in data dissemination philosophy to offline low cost optical disks for many research purposes.
-15 In general, the NGDC believes that CD-ROM will greatly improve the accessibility and useability of STI by the research community, as well as by governmental and private sector organizations that depend on geophysical data.
+One is the National Snow and Ice Data Center, operated by the University of Colorado for NOAA's National Geophysical Data Center (NGDC).
+The Snow and Ice Data Center has issued a prototype CD-ROM with data on Northern Hemisphere 'brightness temperature grids," which are collected by a NASA satellite and used to estimate the polar sea ice parameters.
+The CD-ROM disk comes with a software diskette and a In the U.S. Government, the long-term objective is to develop a "virtual" interagency information system for global change data.
+44 Virtual" means that the information system will be a family of decentralized data centers.

+user's guide, and is available free while supplies last.
+This is the first in what is planned as a series of CD-ROMs, and reflects a shift in data dissemination philosophy to offline low-cost optical disks for many research purposes.16 In general, the NGDC believes that CD-ROM will greatly improve the accessibility and usability of STI by the research community, as well as by governmental and private-sector organizations that depend on geophysical data.

-The larger data centers are also considering high-density magnetic as well as optical storage.
-For example, the EROS (Earth Resources Observing Satellite) Data Center, operated by USGS, archives about 9 million frames of aerial photographs and Landsat images.
-The Landsat imagery alone is roughly equivalent to 55 terabytes (or 55,000 gigabytes) of digitized data.
+The larger data centers are also considering highdensity magnetic as well as optical storage.
+For example, the EROS (Earth Resources Observation Systems) Data Center, operated by USGS, archives about 6 million frames of aerial photographs and over 1 million Landsat and other remotely sensed satellite images.
+The Landsat imagery alone is roughly equivalent to 75 terabytes (or 75,000 gigabytes) of digital data.
 Because of this large volume, the EROS Data Center is considering the digital tape cassette as the next generation high-density storage medium.
-Each cassette can store up to 50 gigabytes of data, much more than either CD-ROM (about 0.6 gigabyte per disk, or 4 gigabytes with 6:1 data compression) or WORM (1.2 gigabytes per disk up to about 12 gigabytes for a 2-sided disk with 6:1 data compression).
+Each cassette can store up to 50 gigabytes of data, much more than either CD-ROM (about 0.6 gigabyte per disk, or 4 gigabytes with 6:1 data compression) or WORM (1.2 gigabytes per disk up to about 12 gigabytes for a two-sided disk with 6:1 data compression).
 Digital cassettes have a faster data transfer rate than optical disks.
-On the other hand, the digital tape cassette is a magnetic medium that, like magnetic computer tape reels. deteriorates over time and needs a tape refresh every 7 to 15 years.
+On the other hand, the digital tape cassette is a magnetic medium that, like magnetic computer tape reels, deteriorates over time and needs a tape refresh every 7 to 15 years.
 This compares with a projected lifetime of 20 to 30 years or more for optical disks (the longevity of optical media is still uncertain).
 The cassettes and equipment cost considerably more than comparable optical disk systems.
-Optical disks also have the advantage of random (as opposed to sequential) access and microcomputer compatibility (with inexpensive, user friendly software).
-Preparation and duplication cost, expected level of use, storage capacity, data transfer rate, data access time, longevity, and equipment and training requirements are among the factors that need to be considered in evaluating alternative storage media.
+Optical disks also have the advantage of random (as opposed to sequential) access and